apptools-lab/AppWorks/extensions/iceworks-project-creator/README.md

 2. Input your application information.
 3. Create your application and open application automatically.

-## Custom Scaffold
+## Configure Scaffold to Create Application

 ### Activate Extension

 1. Open vscode command palette  through `Ctrl+Shift+P` or `⇧⌘P`.
-2. Enter `Iceworks: Custom Scaffold` to activate the extension.
+2. Enter `Iceworks: Configure Scaffold to Create Application` to activate the extension.

 ### Usage